Kelly Hudson

 As first-time home buyers we had a lot of questions regarding the mortgage process and Kelly did a fantastic job in helping us understand everything.
 We highly recommend Kelly to anyone looking to purchase a home!

 Hi, I’m Kelly.
-I’m a Mortgage Expert with Mortgage Architects, living in Richmond and servicing the Greater Vancouver area and beyond!
+I’m a Mortgage Broker, living in Richmond and servicing the Greater Vancouver area and beyond for the last 11+ years.

-I specialize in Mortgage Intelligence, educating people about mortgages, how they work and what lenders are looking for.
-Everyone's home purchasing situation is different, so meeting with me will give you a better sense of what mortgage options are available based on your specific financial picture and priorities.
+As a Mortgage Broker - I specialize in Mortgage Intelligence, educating people about mortgages, how they work and what lenders are looking for.
+Everyone's home purchasing situation is different, so working with me will give you a better sense of what mortgage options are available based on the 4 strategic priorities that every mortgage needs to balance:

 My Process is Simple.